Local Development

 --template <name>- Use specific template (default: vite-react-typescript)

-tos serve
+tos dev

 {